pragsmike/PromptCritical/docs/evo-command-sequence.md

 **Computation / Actions:**
 1. The `select` command reads `report.csv` from the specified contest.
-2. It applies a selection strategy (e.g., "eliminate the worst 2 performers").
+2. It applies a selection strategy (e.g., "keep the top 50%").
 3. It calls `pcrit.pop/create-new-generation!`, passing it the list of surviving prompt records.
 This creates a new generation directory (`gen-001`) containing links to only the survivors.

 **Directory Structure After Selection:**
-Assuming `P4` was the top performer and the strategy was "keep only the champion":
+Assuming `P1` was the only prompt and it survived the selection:
 ```
 my-experiment/
 └── generations/